alberacca/alberacca.github.io/_pages/tutorials.md

 ### Echo State Networks

-Echo State Networks (ESN) are a type of recurrent neural network, whose training consists in solving a linear system and does not require gradient descent [1,2].ESNs have been shown to perform with similar accuracy to other reccurrent neural networks, such as LSTMs and GRUs [3].
+Echo State Networks (ESNs) are a type of recurrent neural network, whose training consists in solving a linear system and does not require gradient descent [1,2].ESNs have been shown to perform with similar accuracy to other reccurrent neural networks, such as LSTMs and GRUs [3].
 Training ESNs is straightforward, but their performance is highly sensitive to the selection of hyperparameters.

 A tutorial with up to date self-containted implementation of echo state networks can be found [here](https://github.com/aracca994/Echo-State-Networks).